 In contrast to these limitations, both X-CHAT and X-VAULT are being outfitted with features that will allow them to shine.
 For instance, users will be able to scan important documents with any capable device and seamlessly store them inside X-VAULT.
 Being accessible by select individuals, this type of function will be tremendously beneficial for those handling legal documentation.
 Likewise, financial professionals seeking to move and store extremely sensitive documents securely within seconds might find this functionality almost priceless too.

 Similar to document scanning, file transfer via X-CHAT and storage in X-VAULT will also prove invaluable.
 Unlike most messaging systems, file transfers will not need to pass through a centralized network before they reach the recipient.
 Moreover, users will no longer need to encrypt these files in order to protect them once received, nor will they need to worry that such files will become vulnerable if their device is lost or stolen.
 And while few users put their faith in cloud storage, such centralized storage methods are not fully secure either.

 Instead, X-CHAT messages will be stored locally on a user’s device and as messages are transmitted over the decentralized network, users will have discretion as to what messaging history to keep.
 In theory, X-CHAT users can store their content securely on the networking using X-VAULT.

 Initially perceived as a simple decentralized method of communication, XTRABYTES’ X-CHAT will prove to contain many more robust features.
 Moving forward, this community-driven project will gain momentum once developers and community members are able to use all of the application’s functionality.
-From simple communication to enterprise security and data logistics, there seems to be no bounds as to what is possible with X-CHAT and XTRABYTES’ array of modules.
+From simple communication to enterprise security and data logistics, there are no bounds as to what can be accomplished with X-CHAT and the XTRABYTES’ array of modules.
 This is the birth of a truly decentralized super network.